floodea/RepData_PeerAssessment1/PA_1_template.md

 ## [1] "Median= 10395"
 ```

-Time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+## Time series plot
+Plot of 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)

 ```r